benschaf/kaesekaestchen/README.md

 *Note: User stories that aren't in the scope of this version can be found under Future Features.*

 ## Wireframes / Mockups
+The wireframes were created using [draw.io](https://www.drawio.com/).
+The mockups were created using [Figma](https://figma.com).
+The mockups were created after the wireframes to visualize the design of the website.
+The mockups were used as a reference during development.

+Some of the design was finalized while implementing it in code.
+The final design differs slightly from the mockups.
+The final design can be found in the [Features](#features) section.

 | Device | Wireframe | Figma Mockup |
 |-|-|-|